More about: Versailles Day Trips from Paris

 On the day of your visit to Versailles, book your entrance ticket in advance to save time; otherwise expect a minimum two-hour queue in high season.
 Touring the interior of the palace will take about two hours, especially if you use the audio guide, which I recommend.

-After that, visiting the gardens and the trianons can take as long as you want, but seeing the whole thing will take no less than three hours.
+After that, visiting the gardens and the trianons can take as long as you like, but seeing the whole thing will take no less than three hours.
 All in all, between the trip there and back, the visit to the interior of the palace, the gardens and the trianons, seeing the Versailles complex can take you a full day.

 What to bring